 There was a clearly defined management structure that identified the lines of authority and accountability.
 The centre is managed by a suitably qualified, skilled and experienced person in charge with authority, accountability and responsibility for the provision of the service.
-She was knowledgeable about the requirements of the Regulations and Standards and was clear about her role and responsibilities and about the management and the reporting structure in place in the organisation.
+He was person in charge for one other centre in the locality and was in the role of regional manager for three centres in the locality.
+He was knowledgeable about the requirements of the Regulations and Standards and was clear about his role and responsibilities and about the management and the reporting structure in place in the organisation.